ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Use cases

-Due to the moderate accuracy of the current CyFi model, we believe CyFi should be used to inform human workflows and should not be used to trigger automatic actions.
+Due to the moderate accuracy of the current CyFi model, we believe CyFi should be used to inform human workflows but should not be used to trigger automatic actions.
 CyFi works best as an enhancement to existing decision-making processes, through its ability to surface high and low priority areas.
-Based on discussions with end users, we believe the general use cases for CyFi are as follows.
+Based on discussions with end users, a few common use cases for CyFi are as follows.
+Overall, CyFi supports more widespread and timely public health actions, better allocation of ground sampling resources, and more informed impairment and regulatory monitoring.

 1) Flag high severity blooms for public health action

-High concentrations of cyanobacteria often merit public health interventions like drinking water, swimming, and/or recreational advisories or prohibitions.
-Having daily estimates at designated sampling points can quickly and easily surface potentially worrisome conditions.
+High concentrations of cyanobacteria often merit public health interventions.
+Having daily estimates at designated sampling points can quickly and easily surface worrisome conditions.
 States have the flexibility to design their own processes for how to use this information.
 For example, some states may choose to prioritize these locations for ground sampling where advisory levels are dependent upon toxin analysis results.
 Other states may choose to take action such as issuing a press release based on visual review of imagery alone.

 2) Identify locations where ground sampling can be deprioritized

-Identifying water bodies that are not experiencing blooms can be just as helpful as identifying water bodies that are.
-Ground sampling is time and labor intensive and it can be difficult to effectively prioritize areas without knowledge of conditions.
-CyFi estimates provide information on which areas are least likely to contain blooms, which enables water quality managers to deprioritize sampling in these areas.
+Identifying water bodies that are *not* experiencing blooms can be just as helpful as identifying water bodies that are.
+Ground sampling is time and labor intensive, and CyFi enables water quality managers to deprioritize sampling in the areas least likely to contain blooms.

 3) Confirm publicly reported blooms with more data

 Multiple states rely on visual inspection of a submitted photo to confirm a bloom.
-CyFi can both generate a cyanobacteria density estimate and show the most recent, cloud free 10m satellite data for that location, enabling the water quality manager to make a more informed decision.
+CyFi can both generate a cyanobacteria density estimate and show the most recent, cloud free 10m satellite imagery for that location.

 4) Provide a birds-eye view of conditions in lakes across the state

 - [ ] TODO: fill in based on NY case

-Overall, CyFi supports more widespread and timely public health actions, better allocation of ground sampling resources, and more informed impairment and regulatory monitoring.

 ## Future directions

 While CyFi represents a significant step forward in detecting cyanobacteria from satellite imagery, challenges remain.

-CyFi is least reliable in very narrow or small waterways, where there are clouds in the bounding box, or where there are multiple water bodies in the image.
-We believe model performance can be improved by retraining with additional ground measurements for true negative cases, adding water body segmentation to exclude pixels from non-contiguous water bodies, and adding cloud segmentation to remove cloud pixels from being included in feature calculations.
+CyFi is the least reliable for the following cases:
+- In very narrow or small waterways
+- When there are clouds obscuring the area around a sampling point
+- Where multiple water bodies are nearby and in the same satellite image

+Model performance could be improved by retraining with additional ground measurements for true negative cases, adding water body segmentation to exclude pixels from non-contiguous water bodies, and adding cloud segmentation to remove cloud pixels from feature calculations.
 Additionally, incorporating more sophisticated time-series climate features may enhance model accuracy.
-To support users who desire comprehensive estimates across the entire lake, a pre-processing step can be added that accepts a water body polygon as input and transforms this into a grid of sample points.
+To support users who desire comprehensive estimates across an entire water body, a pre-processing step could be added that accepts a water body polygon as input and transforms this into a grid of sample points.

-As states begin experimenting with CyFi, we recommend calculating historical estimates and comparing these against prior ground measurements to get a baseline accuracy for CyFi's performance in that context.
-Using CyFi Explorer to review those predictions can provide further insight into water bodies that may be particularly challenging for CyFi.
+As states begin experimenting with CyFi, we recommend calculating historical estimates and comparing these against prior ground measurements to get a baseline accuracy for CyFi's performance.
+Using CyFi Explorer to review predictions can provide further insight into water bodies that may be particularly challenging for CyFi.

 # Conclusion

-CyFi is a powerful tool for identifying high and low levels of cyanobacteria and enables humans to make more informed decisions when it comes to issuing public health guidance around current cyanobacteria levels.
+CyFi is a powerful tool for identifying high and low levels of cyanobacteria and enables humans to make more informed decisions when issuing public health guidances around current cyanobacteria levels.
 Areas with low density cyanobacteria counts can be excluded from ground sampling to better prioritize limited resources, while areas with high density cyanobacteria counts can be prioritized for public health action.
 The development of CyFi illustrates the utility of machine learning competitions as a first step toward open source tools.
 CyFi's primary use cases show how machine learning can be incorporated into human workflows to enable more efficient and more informed decision making.

 --------------------------